-In accordance with Act 680 of the 2024 Louisiana Legislative Session, the "Given Name Act," UVA shall not inquire as to students' pronouns that are inconsistent with students' biological sex or inquire as to students' names other than their legal name, or a deviation thereof.
+UVA shall not have a policy that inquires as to students' pronouns that are inconsistent with students' biological sex or inquire as to students' names other than their legal name, or a deviation thereof.
 A student shall not be subject to disciplinary action for declining or refusing to address a person using a name other than the person's legal name, or a derivative thereof, declining to address a person by a pronoun that is inconsistent with the person's biological sex, or declining to identify his or her own pronouns.